gotoai/oumigo/README.md

 ## Installation

-Oumigo is published on [PyPI](https://pypi.org/project/oumigo/).
+OumiGo is published on [PyPI](https://pypi.org/project/oumigo/).
 Install the extra that matches the node's role:

 ```bash